Directional Privacy for Deep Learning: The Privacy Model

 \end{definition}

-Definition~\ref{d1614} says that when the mechanism ${\mathcal M}$ perturbs the vectors $v, v'$, the probabilities that the perturbed vectors lie within a (measurable) set $Z$ differ by a factor of $e^{\varepsilon d_L(v, v')}$.
-This means that the smaller the angular distance between the vectors $v,v'$ the more likely it will be that these probabilities will be almost the same, providing a high degree of indistinguishability.
+Definition~\ref{d1614} says that when the mechanism ${\mathcal M}$ perturbs the vectors $v, v'$, the probabilities that the perturbed vectors lie within a (measurable) set $Z$ differ by a factor of $e^{\varepsilon d_\theta(v, v')}$.
+This means that the smaller the angular distance between the vectors $v,v'$ the more indistinguishable they will be.

-The von Mises-Fisher (VMF) mechanism perturbs an input vector $\mu$ on the $K$-dimensional unit sphere as follows: \begin{definition} The VMF mechanism on the $K$-dimensional unit sphere, is given by the density function:
+\citet{weggenmann-kerschbaum:2021:CCS} introduced the von Mises-Fisher (VMF) mechanism which perturbs a vector $x$ on the $K$-dimensional unit sphere. \begin{definition} The VMF mechanism on the $K$-dimensional unit sphere is given by the density function:

 where $\varepsilon >0$ and $C_K(\varepsilon)$ is the normalisation factor. \end{definition}